cristian-encalada/holbertonschool-shell/basics/README.md

 * All your scripts must be executable.
 To make your file executable, use the `chmod` command: `chmod u+x file`.
 Later, we’ll learn more about how to utilize this command.
 ## Tasks completed
 - [x] [0-current_working_directory](https://github.com/cristian-encalada/holbertonschool-shell/blob/master/basics/0-current_working_directory)
-	- Script that prints the absolute path name of the current working directory.
+	- Script that prints the absolute path name of the current working directory.<br>
 Example:
 ```
 $ ./0-current_working_directory